Eqno/Eqno/README.md

 ### Hi ... since you clicked on my page ...

-  It's Eqnoxx | 方年年, a boring old woman ~~whose force is so decline that could shake and wobble Yueyang city~~ .
+  It's Eqnoxx | 方年年, a boring old woman ~~whose force is so decline that could shake Yueyang city~~ .

   - 🔭 I’m currently working on game development.
   - 🌱 I’m currently learning android and computer graphics.